License

 Grants open-source freedoms

 Anyone can use, study, modify, and redistribute the software.
-This part is equivalent to a permissive open-source license.
-No usage restrictions.
+This part is equivalent to a permissive open-source license — no usage restrictions.

 🔑